joho0/openssl-chug/README.md

 - **REPO**
   - Chug verifies the OpenSSL repo exists at the path provided
-  - If the path provided doesn’t exist, you’ll receive an error
+  - If the repo doesn’t exist, you’ll receive an error
 - **INSTALL_ROOT**
+  - Chug verifies the folder exists at the path provided
-  - If the path provided doesn’t exist, you’ll be **prompted** to create it
+  - If the folder doesn’t exist, you’ll be **prompted** to create it

 ---